clajiness/bridgarr/README.md

    Jackett.
 4. Paste the Jackett API key from the Jackett dashboard.
 5. Test the Jackett connection.
-6. Open **Indexers**, discover from Jackett, and import the indexers you want Bridgarr to manage.
+6. Open **Apps**, add your Sonarr/Radarr/Lidarr/Whisparr instances, and test each connection.
-7. Open **Apps**, add your Sonarr/Radarr/Lidarr/Whisparr instances, and test each connection.
+7. Open **Indexers**, choose **Discover and assign**, select the configured Jackett indexers and destination apps, and review the desired settings.
-8. Open **Assignments** to review the assignment matrix, or create assignments directly during discovery.
+8. Choose whether to **Create assignments and sync immediately**.
+Leave it selected to queue the initial sync, or clear it and use **Assignments** to preview first.
-9. Preview reconciliation and apply the safe selected changes.
+9. Open **Assignments** to review the matrix and preview later changes before applying them.
 10. In the *arr app, test the new `Indexer (Bridgarr)` Generic Torznab indexer.

 By default, managed *arr indexers point directly at Jackett.
 This keeps Jackett